-- Can I speed up the processing time?
+Can I speed up the processing time?
 Yes.
 U.S. Citizenship and Immigration Services offers, “premium processing” for those that need an expedited decision in their case.
-Premium processing guarantees a decision in your case within 15 calendar days with the payment of a premium fee of $1,225.00 USD.
+Premium processing guarantees a decision in your case within 15 calendar days with the payment of a premium processing fee.

 What if I want to become a permanent resident?
 One of the main advantages of the H-1B visa is “immigrant intent.”
 This means that holders of an H-1B visa may have the intent to remain permanently in the United States and have the option of filing for permanent residency, a green card.
 Although the maximum period of stay on an H-1B visa is generally 6 years, if an H-1B visa holder applies for permanent residency before the beginning of their sixth year in H-1B status, they can renew their H-1B perpetually, or until they receive a decision on their permanent residency petition.